mrak/website/src/markdown/landing.md

 ## Description

-Eric Mrak is a software developer in the Bay Area.
-He specializes in front-end development and has degrees in Computer Science and Human-Computer Interaction.
-He is currently employed at [Braintree](https://braintreepayments.com/team) as a full-stack developer on the SDK team.
+Eric Mrak is a senior software developer in the Bay Area.
+He specializes in front-end development and devops with degrees in Computer Science and Human-Computer Interaction.
+He is currently employed at [Braintree](https://braintreepayments.com/team) as a full-stack developer on the infrastructure team.

 ## Options